 What Is A Clinically Integrated Network?

-Many entities have defined the Clinically Integrated Network.
+Many entities have defined the Clinically Integrated Network, or CIN.
 In 1996, The Federal Trade Commission and Department of Justice defined it as “an active and ongoing program to evaluate and modify practice patterns by the CI network’s physician participants and create a high degree of interdependence and cooperation among the physicians to control costs and ensure quality.”
 According to Becker’s Hospital Review, a CIN “is commonly defined as a health network working together, using proven protocols and measures, to improve patient care, decrease cost and demonstrate value to the market.”

 Essentially, a CIN is a network of physicians, providers, organizations and offices that unite to provide quality care for patients in an efficient and cost-effective manner.
 Accountability is paramount in this system, and physicians must share patient information through electronic health records (EHRs) in order to determine and agree upon the best course of action and standard practices for treatment.
 This also reduces or even eliminates both redundancy and opposing opinions on recommended treatment.